psnosignaluk/homelab/README.md

 The SN850X will be used to run Ubuntu Desktop which will be my development machine.
 No games, so no need for Windows.
 The provided NVME can go in a box.

+## Erm, the "homelab" part?

+This **is** a *homelab*.
+The X1 Pro is 100% homelab, especially when LXD containers are leveraged to run platforms such as MicroK8s, to experiment with databases, services such as Nginx and more importantly, to test applications for their resilience.